-This section focuses on the user and permission management features of the Administration application.
-In the application, you can:
+This section focuses on the user and permission management feature in the Administration application.
+The feature includes:

-- Choose additional login security by using Two-Factor Authentication (TFA).
+- Enabling additional login security by using Two-Factor Authentication (TFA)

-Your user needs to have a role with the user management permissions "ADMIN" or "CREATE" to be able to do so.
+Info: The user needs to have a role with the user management permission "ADMIN" or "CREATE" to be able to do so.

 - The user name that is used to access the tenant.